openmls/openmls/book/src/user_manual/migration.md

 {{#include ../../../compat_tests/tests/test_migration.rs:migrate_key_package}}
 ```

-## Recommendations
+## Migration recommendations

 ### Verifying the migration

-Before relying on the migrated store (and before any cleanup), load each group
+Before relying on the migrated store, and before any cleanup, load each group
 with the current-version `MlsGroup::load` and sanity-check what the application
-expects — at minimum the epoch and the member list.
+expects (e.g., the epoch and the member list).
 If any group fails to export,
-bridge, or load, fail closed: abort the migration, keep the old data, and report
+bridge, or load, then fail closed: abort the migration, keep the old data, and report
 the error, rather than continuing with a partially migrated store.

-Store a **schema-version marker** alongside the data so the migration runs
+**Recommendation**: Store a **schema-version marker** alongside the data so the migration runs
 exactly once and the application always knows which format the store holds.

 ## Cleaning up the old data